 Maxine Leonard is a Makeup Artist with broad experience and extensive knowledge in the fashion industry.
-Editorially, she has contributed to Vogue (British, French, German, Japanese, Russian, Spanish, Turkish and Chinese), Harpers Bazaar, Numero, i-D, Man About Town, Teen Vogue, LOVE, W and V.
+Editorially, she has contributed to Vogue (British, French, German, Japanese, Russian, Spanish, Turkish and Chinese), Harpers Bazaar, Numero, i-D, Teen Vogue, LOVE, W and V.

 Maxine’s career began when, on completion of her course at London College of Fashion, she worked for the Shu Uemura Artistic Team in Japan.
 During this time Maxine helped in the development of Shu Uemura’s product line, trend forecasts and concepts, which she regularly demonstrated on stage – during master classes and seminars.

-Additionally, it was during Maxine’s four years as Beauty Director at Wonderland that she was able to direct beauty stories: translating briefs from luxury houses, including: Yves Saint Lauent, Chanel, Christian Dior, Givenchy, Vidal Sassoon and Shu Uemura – editorially and through film.
-Working closely with photographers Maxine commissioned teams; and created concepts through mood boards and narratives for these shoots and films.
+Additionally, it was during Maxine’s four years as Beauty Director at Wonderland that she was able to creatively art direct beauty stories: translating briefs collaborating with luxury houses, including: Yves Saint Lauent, Chanel, Christian Dior, Givenchy, Vidal Sassoon and Shu Uemura – editorially and through film.
+Working closely with photographers Maxine commissioned teams; and created concepts and narratives for these shoots and films.

 Punk said 'screw the formula' Beauty Papers says liberate creative beauty, give beauty a braver, flawed and more honest face.
 There is nothing more inspiring than beauty when the chains are taken off.